Free Background Remover

 For portrait photography, green screen or blue screen backgrounds provide the best separation from skin tones.
 If shooting against a natural background, choose one that contrasts strongly with the subject's clothing and skin tone.
 Backlit or evenly lit backgrounds are easier to remove than those with shadows or patterns.

 For complex subjects like hair or fur, start with color removal at moderate tolerance, then use the brush tool to refine the edges.
 Semi-transparent areas (glass, sheer fabric) are the most challenging.
-You may need to work at a low tolerance and carefully brush-paint the desired boundary.
+You may work at a low tolerance and carefully brush-paint the desired boundary.

 Understanding PNG Transparency